 - No additional features like a VPN or productivity apps.
 If all you’re looking for is email however, Fastmail is great.

-Hover – Best cheap and simple option
+7. Hover – Best cheap and simple email hosting provider

 Hover is another domain name registrar that I like that offers basic email hosting for just $20 a year.
 At this price point you get unlimited inboxes for one custom domain and 10 GB of storage.
 That means you can have hello@yourwebsite.com, contact@yourwebsite.com and so forth.